 Our favourite air-conditioned play centres on the North Shore:

-• Planet Mino, Chatswood (and now Warringah Mall!)
+- Planet Mino, Chatswood & Warringah Mall

-• Moving Bodies, Mt Kuring-gai
+- Moving Bodies, Mt Kuring-Gai

-• Doo Doo Kids Cafe, Lane Cove
+- Doo Doo Kids Cafe, Lane Cove

-We list all theย local indoor play centres here.
+We list all the local indoor play centres here.

 8. Go for coffee, brunch or lunch (where the kids can play too!)